DumitracheFlorentin/Learning-JSON/README.md

 ### Good Advice

-Easy to memorize the data type (think about BASONN) Boolean, Array, String, Object, Null, Number
+Easy to memorize the data types (think about BASONN) Boolean, Array, String, Object, Null, Number

 You could verify your JSON code on https://jsonlint.com/